‘Dancing With The Stars’ Fans Want Judges To Take Over Contestant Voting

 It seems that viewers are upset up with the way the show cannot, despite its safeguards, get around the persistence of rabid fan bases who push forward their favorites and allow other, more competent celebrity dancers to be allowed to go home.

-The last case in point was Sailor Brinkley Cook, who was eliminated in Week 6 of the competition along with her pro partner Val Chmerkovskiy.
+The last case in point was Sailor Brinkley-Cook, who was eliminated in Week 6 of the competition along with her pro partner Val Chmerkovskiy.
 The bottom two couples, Sailor and Ally Brooke, who is partnered with pro-Sasha Farber, were competent enough dancers and received judges scores that were on the higher end of the voting scales, which numbers 1 through 10.
 Still in the bottom two, they remained, until a tearful Sailor was sent home.

 Former White House Press Secretary Sean Spicer remains in the competition, not due to his superior dance skills, but a base of voters that want him to remain.
-Former White House Press Secretary Sarah Sanders has claimed that she and her entire family vote for Spicer ever week, as previously reported by The Inquisitr.
+Former White House Press Secretary Sarah Sanders has claimed that she and her entire family vote for Spicer every week, as previously reported by The Inquisitr.

-Cheryl Burke, a pro dancer who left the competition early due to an injury suffered by her celebrity partner Ray Lewis stated in a blog post to Us Weekly that she believes Spicer will make it to the finals on the strength of votes alone.
-She also cited the fact that President Donald Trump put forth a tweet to his followers, reminding those that watched and voted for the contestants on Dancing With the Stars what a “good guy” Spicer is.
+Cheryl Burke, a pro dancer who left the competition early due to an injury suffered by her celebrity partner Ray Lewis, stated in a blog post to Us Weekly that she believes Spicer will make it to the finals on the strength of votes alone.
+She also cited the fact that President Donald Trump put forth a tweet to his followers, reminding those that watched and voted for the contestants on Dancing with the Stars what a “good guy” Spicer is.

 The voting system of Dancing with the Stars came under intense scrutiny after radio personality Bobby Bones won Season 27 of the series, despite having low judges scores throughout the season and no progression of his overall dance skills.
 It was determined that an intense voting push from the country music community, where Bones is wildly popular, helped move him forward in the competition.